 Code word completion is an automatic feature that ensures that the entire code word is transmitted, even if the button is released before the transmission is complete and that a minimum of two words are completed.
-The HCS361 encoder powers itself up when a button is pushed and powers itself down after the current transmission is finished, if the user has already released the button.
-If the button is held down beyond the time for two transmissions, then multiple transmissions will result.
-The HCS361 transmits at least two transmissions before powering down.
+The HCS360 encoder powers itself up when a button is pushed and powers itself down after two complete words are transmitted if the user has already released the button.
+If the button is held down beyond the time for one transmission, then multiple transmissions will result.
 If another button is activated during a transmission, the active transmission will be aborted and the new code will be generated using the new button information.